-There are total 24 rivers that flow through Pakistan, in which, 8 rivers flow in the province of Khyber Pakhtunkhwa, 7 in Balochistan, 5 in Punjab and 4 in Sindh.
+There are a total of 24 rivers that flow through Pakistan, of which, 8 rivers flow in the province of Khyber Pakhtunkhwa, 7 in Balochistan, 5 in Punjab, and 4 in Sindh.
 The major river system of Pakistan originates from the Himalayas and the Karakoram Range.
 The system comprises mainly five rivers that pass mostly through the Punjab province.
-Punjab itself means “The land of five waters” referring to the five rivers – Ravi, Jehlum, Sutlej, Chenab and Bias.
-All these rivers combined builds the biggest irrigation network in the world.
+Punjab itself means “The land of five water” referring to the five rivers – Ravi, Jehlum, Sutlej, Chenab, and Bias.
+All these rivers combined build the biggest irrigation network in the world.

-Fishing is amongst the most favourite outdoor activities of people in Pakistan.
+Fishing is among the favorite outdoor activities of people in Pakistan.
 There are many attractive destinations in KPK which give you a better chance of fish catching.
-Kunhar River is especially known as the best place for trout and mahaseer fishing.
+Kunhar River is especially known as the best place for trout and mahseer fishing.